shoupn/lightning-edges/README.md

 # watch mode
 $ yarn start:dev

-# production mode
-$ yarn start:prod
 ```

 The microservice is running on port 3000,
 http://localhost:3000/graphql running using the dev or watch mode will open up the graphql playground

-## Test

-Tests were not included as were not part of requirement

 ### Query and Mutations Requirements